Full Time Staff

 – Jon Kuypers

-Jon Kuypers, Interim Camp Director
+Jon Kuypers, Senior Director of Camping

 Jon grew up with the Y — attending youth programs at the McGaw YMCA in Evanston, IL, and YMCA Camp Echo in Fremont, MI (for a total of 10 summers as a camper and staff).
 During college he spent 5 summers at YMCA Camp Hi Rock in the Berkshires as a Senior Counselor, Village Leader, and Day Camp Director.